 The Plex is BC’s recreation center.
 One can obtain entrance to the rec center either by paying seven dollars per visit, or purchasing a membership.
-Membership fees are $145 per semester, $275 for the academic year, or $325 annual fee.
+Membership fees are $150 per semester, $285 for the academic year, or $335 annual fee.

 Students may obtain accounts on the student mail system by signing up at the O'Neill Computing Center.
-The campus network (Agora), the internet and the world wide web can be accessed through the computers in the mailroom or at other locations on campus.
+The campus network (Agora), the internet, and the world-wide web can be accessed through the computers in the mailroom or at other locations on campus.
 Remote access is also possible if you obtain a remote access account and the appropriate software.
-On line services offered at BC include local and world wide newsgroups, and a site on the World Wide Web.
+On-line services offered at BC include local and world-wide news groups, and a site on the world-wide-web.
 Personal computing services are also available at the O'Neill Computing Center.

 Usually within the first week of school the department has a mandatory meeting for the new Master's and Doctoral Students.
 Here, the Chair and Graduate Director will discuss what the degree requirements are and answer any questions you might have.
 This is a great place to meet the other new students in the department.

 A graduate student committee with faculty liaison was established in Fall 1994 to offer a channel of communication between graduate students and faculty, to provide graduate students with a forum in which to raise and discuss concerns, thus affording graduate students a voice in matters of departmental policy, and giving faculty a means to address the graduate student community.
-The committee meets at the request of graduate students and not more than twice a semester.
+The committee meets at the request of graduate students, more than twice a semester.
 Committee minutes are posted on the Graduate Student bulletin board.

 Within the first month of school the department sponsors a party where you can meet the faculty and veteran students of the department in an informal atmosphere.

 In the Fall of 1992, several students got together and set up a graduate forum called Philosophy Forum.
 The group gets together every other Friday afternoon and usually one student presents a paper or work in progress to the group.
 The meeting is usually accompanied by a cocktail hour.
-Philosophy Forum also has a news group on the internet system where students can find out about Philosophy Forum events and participate in electronic philosophical discussions.
+Philosophy Forum also has a news group on the internet where students can find out about Philosophy Forum events and participate in electronic philosophical discussions.